section-engineering-education/engineering-education/content/articles/understanding-css-box-model/index.md

 The content comprises of data in the form of text, images, or other forms of media.
 The `width` and `height` attributes change the box's dimensions.
 While this is a straightforward definition, it should be emphasized that “content” can also refer to empty space.
 For example, using an empty `div` tag to add extra unique designs to a webpage can be great.

-### Padding
+#### Padding
 Padding is the gap between the content's outside edge and its border.
-The padding property may be used to resize this box.
+The padding property may be used to resize the box.
 Padding-left, padding-bottom, and other edge-specific attributes aid in obtaining custom spacing.

-**NOTE**: You can use one value to represent the padding across the box, for example, `padding: 35px;` or you can give each side of the box a value, for example, `padding-left:25px;`.
+>**NOTE**: You can use one value to represent the padding across the box, for example, `padding: 35px;` or you can give each side of the box a value, for example, `padding-left:25px;`.

 Let's look at an example of padding in CSS: